Pearl Harbor (film): Production

+Michael Fassbender read for the part of Rafe.
+Fassbender later said that Disney sent him a "really nice note" telling him that he did not get the part.
+Charlize Theron turned down a role in the film so that she could star in Sweet November.

 The vessel most seen in the movie was USS Lexington, representing both USS Hornet and a Japanese carrier.
 All aircraft take-offs during the movie were filmed on board the Lexington, a museum ship in Corpus Christi, Texas.
 The aircraft on display were removed for filming and were replaced with film aircraft as well as World War II anti-aircraft turrets.
 Other ships used in filler scenes included USS Hornet, and USS Constellation during filming for the carrier sequences.
 Filming was also done on board the museum battleship USS Texas located near Houston, Texas.
+The Naval Historical Center of the United States army was involved in the production of the film, the Center suggested changing the depiction of Doolittle who they considered to be written as "a boorish, oafish guy", this recommendation was accepted.

 Release

 Marketing

+The teaser trailer premiered in June 2000 in front of The Patriot's theatrical screenings.
 Disney premiered the film at Pearl Harbor itself, aboard the active nuclear aircraft carrier USS John C. Stennis, which made a six-day trip from San Diego to serve as "the world's largest and most expensive outdoor theater".
 More than 2,000 people attended the premiere on the Stennis, which had special grandstand seating and one of the world's largest movie screens assembled on the flight deck.
 The guests included various Hawaii political leaders, most of the lead actors from the film, and over 500 news media from around the world that Disney flew in to cover the event.
 The party was estimated to have cost Disney $5 million.